 The IRS announced that it is delaying the due date for Form 8939, Allocation of Increase in Basis for Property Acquired From a Decedent, past its original April 18 due date, but did not announce what the new due date will be.

-This article examines developments in estate, gift, and generation-skipping transfer tax planning and compliance between June 2007 and May 2008.
+This article examines developments in estate, gift, and generation-skipping tax planning and compliance between June 2009 and May 2010.